-How much does it cost to install solar panels on my home?
+How much do solar panels cost to install on my home?

 This is one of the most common questions people ask about going solar.
-And truthfully, there’s not a one-size-fits-all answer; the cost of solar panels can vary quite a bit from home to home.
+And truthfully, there’s not a one-size-fits-all answer; solar panel costs can vary quite a bit from home to home.
 However, there are three key factors you can consider to help you get a general idea of how much home solar panels will cost.

 1. Your solar plan

-If you lease your solar panels, you’re paying to lease the solar equipment and get to keep any energy produced by the system in return.
-If you choose a PPA, you’re only paying for the power that the panels produce, and Vivint Solar owns and maintains all of the equipment.
-Notably, the price per kilowatt-hour (basically the equivalent of 1,000 watts of power used over one hour) is often lower than the rate that a traditional utility company charges.
+If you lease your solar panels, you’re paying to lease the solar panels and equipment and get to keep any energy produced by the solar energy system in return.
+If you choose a PPA, you’re only paying for the power that the solar panels produce, and Vivint Solar owns and maintains all of the panels and equipment.
+Notably, the cost per kilowatt-hour (basically the equivalent of 1,000 watts of electric power used over one hour) is often lower than the rate that a traditional utility company charges.

 2. Your location

 The size of your solar panel system will depend on how much average sun exposure your roof gets.
 If you live in an area with a lot of sunshine, your roof probably gets enough sun each day that you only need a relatively small, less solar energy expensive system.
 Your roof is probably pretty proud of itself.

 On the other hand, if you live in an overcast climate and your roof is a little Vitamin D deficient, you may need a larger, somewhat more expensive solar panel system.

 If you’re interested in learning how much average sun exposure your roof gets, set up a free consultation with a Vivint Solar rep. They’ll be happy to give you an idea of how many solar panels you’ll need and how much solar will cost.

 3. Net metering and solar incentives